Mathieu-Seurin/3D_Baxter_representation_learning/README.md

 ## DATA:

 Place your data (from GDrive folder) in the main folder.
 The data folder should be named "simpleData3D".
+If you use the 'colorful' dataset, beware that it will take 24GB of RAM.

 ## MODEL: